bergesinstitute/graf-method/book-2-unit-7.md

 P: Muy bien.

-# Spanish reflexive verbs in the past tense
+# Spanish reflexive verbs in the preterite

-We conjugate reflexive verbs in the past tense in the same way we do in the present tense (we first use the reflexive pronoun, and then we conjugate the verb, ignoring *se*).
+We conjugate reflexive verbs in the preterite tense in the same way we do in the present tense (we first use the reflexive pronoun, and then we conjugate the verb, ignoring *se*).

-    Levantarse (to get up/to wake up)
+    Levantarse (to get up/to wake up), pretérito perfecto

     Me levanté